oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 {% include toc.md %}

-## Jakarta vs Java, EE vs SE
+## Jakarta EE vs Java EE

 Jakarta EE is Jakarta Enterprise Edition, formerly known as Java EE.
 The name and framework packages were migrated when Oracle gave Java EE to the Eclipse Foundation because Oracle still has the rights to the Java brand and did not open-source absolutely everything that was in the `javax.*` namespace.
 Thus, Jakarta EE is the Eclipse-owned and now totally open-source Java EE (You may have recently had to change some packages from `javax` to `jakarta`.
 This is why.)

 Enterprise Edition is built on top of Jakarta (that is, Java) SE, or Standard Edition.
 Jakarta SE is the more lightweight Java version that provides a basic cross-platform runtime.
 Enterprise Edition is assumed to be running on an application server and adds libraries intended for larger-scale, multi-user applications.

+### What about Java SE?

-To run an SE application, all you need is the JRE (Java runtime environment) for a compatible version of Java.
+To run a Java SE application, all you need is the JRE (Java runtime environment) for a compatible version of Java.
 Enterprise Edition, however, requires a more complete runtime environment and has a lot more possible modules and configuration options.
 To see a list of Jakarta EE compatible products, you can look at [the Jakarta website](https://jakarta.ee/compatibility/).
 A few examples are Open Liberty, Payara, WildFly, GlassFish, and TomEE.

 As of the time I wrote this tutorial, Jakarta EE 10 was a very new release, and only three frameworks supported version 10: Eclipse GlassFish, Payara Server Community, and WildFly.

-### WildFly
+### WildFly for Jakarta EE 10

 I chose to use [WildFly](https://www.wildfly.org/) as my Jakarta EE runtime.
 Hantsy Bai created a great example project that was a big help.
 Check out [the GitHub project repository page](https://github.com/hantsy/jakartaee10-sandbox).
 Thanks, Hantsy Bai!
 Super helpful.